SherryH/interviewQs/README.md

 ## Technology

 * Clarify the tech stack used in frontend/ backend/ devops
+* What other tech are you looking to adopt/ try out?

 ## Process/ Responsibility

 * What will be my responsibility at the company?
 * What sort of process does the team follow?
 How is a feature
+* What does a typical day look like?
 * How is testing done?
-* What does a typical day look like?
+* How do you get the user feedback?
+Do you get to see how end users use the application live?

 ## Culture/ Fit